-The Company designated a portion of its U.S. dollar and Euro cash balances as a hedge against certain U.S. dollar and Euro purchase commitments relating to the Equinox Class project.
+The Company had designated a portion of its U.S. dollar and Euro cash balances as a hedge against certain U.S. dollar and Euro purchase commitments relating to the Equinox Class project.
 Gains and losses on the translation of the U.S. dollar and Euro cash from the date on which these respective hedges were designated to the end of the financial reporting period were being recorded in other comprehensive earnings.
-At the end of the quarter, the majority of hedges were de-designated, and the related unrealized gains were recognized in income.
+As a result of changes made to certain of the underlying contracts, the majority of hedges were de-designated and the related unrealized gains were recognized in income.

-No gain on the return of capital from a foreign subsidiary was realized in 2018.
-The loss in 2017 reflects a loss on U.S. dollar cash returned from the Company's non-controlled foreign investee.
+The gain on return of capital from a foreign subsidiary for the second quarters of 2018 and 2017 reflects the gains on U.S. dollar cash returned from the Company's non-controlled foreign investee.

 Foreign exchange forward contracts are utilized by the Company on certain purchase commitments to assist in managing its foreign exchange risk associated with payments required under shipbuilding contracts with foreign shipbuilders for vessels that will join its Canadian flag domestic dry-bulk fleet.
-The gain on the foreign currency exchange contracts relates to the contracts being marked-to-market as a result of the fluctuation in the period of their fair value.
+Gains and losses on the foreign currency exchange contracts relates to the contracts being marked-to-market as a result of the fluctuation in the period of their fair value.
 The contracts were deemed to be ineffective for hedge accounting purposes as the maturity dates of the contracts ceased to coincide with the expected date of the payments to the shipyard as production schedules provided by the shipyards changed.